Laurie2905-JOHN/mase/Lab Files/Lab1MD.md

 Training for the X10 model was completed with a batch size of 256 and for 50 epochs, with all other parameters set to default.
 The Tiny model, used for comparison, was performed with only 20 epochs and a batch size of 256, with all other parameters set to default.
 It is important to note that, in either model, no hyperparameter was optimized.

 Evaluating the larger model's test performance (see Table 1), we see that there is a slight improvement in accuracy.
 Additionally, Figures 9 and 10 demonstrate a considerably longer training time, as more epochs were used, paired with more computation due to more weights needing to be calculated and updated.
-Comparing the large model to the smaller Tiny network, we observe a slightly lower error rate.
+Comparing the large model to the smaller tiny network, we observe a slightly lower error rate.
 The smaller model is not a great model for comparison as it uses fewer epochs; however, it does show that, without hyperparameter optimization, a considerably smaller model with fewer parameters and epochs can achieve similar accuracy to a model with 10 times the parameters.
 This demonstrates that machine learning engineers cannot just make models larger to improve accuracy but also have to optimize hyperparameters and model types, such as adding convolutional layers and changing network type.

 Furthermore, Figure 10 demonstrates that the validation accuracy exhibits minimal improvement after 25 epochs, suggesting that implementing early stopping criteria could effectively reduce computation.